immbibek/MeetX-Nextjs-/README.md

 🤖 Introduction
 Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
-It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.
+It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.It's a place where people help each other out.
-If you're getting started and need assistance or face any bugs, join our active Discord community with over 30 thousand members.
-It's a place where people help each other out.

 ⚙️ Tech Stack
 * Next.js